Position

 What does a Pastry Cook do?

 A Pastry Cook creates delicious baked goods and desserts.
 They work in kitchens, often in restaurants or bakeries.
 Their main job is to prepare pastries, cakes, and other sweet treats.
 They follow recipes and use ingredients like flour, sugar, and butter.
+Pastry Cooks must measure ingredients carefully and mix them well.
+They use ovens to bake their creations.
 They also decorate desserts to make them look appealing.
-Pastry Cooks must pay attention to detail to ensure everything tastes and looks perfect.
+This job requires attention to detail and a love for baking.

 View Pastry Cook jobs nearby